rdbliss/rdbliss.github.io/_pages/math_art.md

 ![Dyadically resolving graph on 6th degree polynomials](/images/dyad-6-1.png)

-This is a graph whose vertices are monic, integer-coefficient, degree 6 polynomials, with the edge $\{f, g\}$ if and only if the resultant of $f$ and
+This is a graph whose vertices are all monic, integer-coefficient, degree 6 polynomials with coefficients $\pm 1$ or $0$, and with an edge between $f$ and $g$ if and only if the resultant of $f$ and $g$ is a signed power of 2.
-$g$ is a signed power of 2.
 It's a really amazing picture, and I don't know why it looks like that.

 # Clustered roots